 Diagnosis of Oral Cancer

 The most common symptoms of oral cancer are formation of red and white patches in the mouth, oral ulcers that never heal, tooth mobility, difficulty in consuming food and sometimes difficulty in speaking.
-The first stage of diagnosis done by dentists is a standard examination of different parts of the oral cavity for evidence of cancer.
+The first stage of diagnosis done by our dentists is a standard examination of different parts of the oral cavity for evidence of cancer.
+During the procedure of oral cancer screening near you, the healthcare professional will perform a visual examination of the mouth, lips, tongue, gums, and other oral tissues to look for any abnormalities or suspicious signs.
 Some dentists may perform certain chemical tests or radiation tests to ascertain whether a biopsy is required or not.
 A biopsy, where a small sample of cells is collected from the patient to test for the presence of cancerous cells by an oral surgeon (not to be mistaken for a dentist).
 A biopsy is the only conclusive method to determine the development of cancer.
-Since a biopsy by an oral surgeon is considerably expensive, dentists perform preliminary tests and only recommend a biopsy following reasonable evidence.
+Since a biopsy by an oral surgeon is considerably expensive, our dentists perform preliminary tests and only recommend a biopsy following reasonable evidence.
 The problem is, most of these tests performed independently may give false positives, i.e., false evidence to indicate the presence of cancer.
 Relying on these results may cause unnecessary expenditure since the Canadian health care system does not cover dental examinations.

 Can a Dentist Detect Oral Cancer?

-Since these tests performed by dentists only have a limited amount of success in diagnosing the presence of oral cancer, the surest way to determine the need for a biopsy is to perform a combination of these tests, and by examining the results of these tests, a recommendation for a biopsy can be made.
+Since these tests performed by our dentist in North Edmonton only have a limited amount of success in diagnosing the presence of oral cancer, the surest way to determine the need for a biopsy is to perform a combination of these tests, and by examining the results of these tests, a recommendation for a biopsy can be made.
 The earlier this is done in the formation of the disease, better will be the chance of effective treatment.